 - Faculty computing allowance provides free access for PI’s

 - Instructional computing allowance provides support for instruction

 - Managed in partnership with LBNL HPC Services group

 - Consulting services and documentation to solve common problems of access and administration of public cloud resources, and integration with teaching

 - Support for commercial services (AWS, Azure, etc.) as well as national centers (XSEDE, NERSC, SDSC, etc.)

 - Investigating flexible cloud-like computing environments within Savio

-- Working with EECS, AMPLab, D-Lab to develop materials and services
+- Working with EECS, RISELab, D-Lab, and others to develop materials and services

 - Domain-specific VM images can be prepared, managed